swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 with wrappers or having to dig into the implementation of any of the core data structures.

-With very little effort ClojureScript programs leverage powerful forms of runtime validation with accurate provenance.
+With very little effort ClojureScript programs can leverage powerful forms of runtime validation with precise provenance.

 Happy hacking!